wso2/docs-ei/en/micro-integrator/docs/setup/deployment/migrating-from-ei-6.x.x.md

 	```

 	!!!
 Info
-		Upon successful execution, the decrypted (plain-text) values in the `secure-vault.properties` and `cipher-text.properties` files will be written respectively to `<EI_HOME>/migration/secure-vault-decrypted.properties` file and the `<EI_HOME>/migration/cipher-text-decrypted.properties` file in the WSO2 Enterprise Integrator.
+		Upon successful execution, the decrypted (plain-text) values in the `secure-vault.properties` and `cipher-text.properties` files will be written respectively to the `<EI_HOME>/migration/secure-vault-decrypted.properties` file and the `<EI_HOME>/migration/cipher-text-decrypted.properties` file in EI 6.x.

 The encrypted passwords are now decrypted and you have access to the plain-text password values.